 12 February 2025

-The bill would require the government to provide financial help to people who become disabled after a Covid-19 vaccine and to the families of those who die soon after vaccination.
-It also asks Parliament to consider creating a no‑fault compensation scheme, including questions about eligibility, caps on payments, and whether payments should be made in all cases where no other reasonable cause is found, and it would set a special time limit for vaccine‑related personal injury or death claims.
+The Bill would require the government to pay financial support to people who have become disabled after receiving a Covid-19 vaccine and to the families of those who died soon after vaccination.
+It also asks Parliament to consider a no-fault compensation scheme, including who would be eligible, whether there should be an upper limit, and whether payments should be made in all cases where there is no other clear cause, plus a special time limit for related claims.

 Generated 21 February 2026